How To Get Tickets To Wimbledon 2026

 A Brief History Of Wimbledon

 When the first ever Wimbledon Championships took place on 9 June 1877, things looked a little different.
 Played at Worple Road in Wimbledon, they were advertised as a ‘lawn tennis meeting, open to all amateurs’ – and women were not allowed take part.
 Competitors were asked to bring their own racquets while the club’s gardener provided the balls, and the final was watched by a crowd of just 200 people.
-In 1884, the All England Club agreed to open the Championships up to both sexes, and The Ladies Singles was added to the programme.
-By the 1900s, the Championships had become an international affair – and since then, it has grown to become one of the most prestigious events on the summer sporting calendar.

 How Does The Tennis Work At Wimbledon?

-Wimbledon is one of the four Grand Slam tournaments, alongside the Australian Open, the French Open, and the US open.
+Wimbledon is one of the four Grand Slam tournaments, alongside the Australian Open, the French Open, and the US Open.
 As well as having a different name to the others, the Wimbledon tournament stands apart as it’s played on grass, while the others are played on hard court surfaces or red clay.

 Each year, both the men’s and the women’s single competitions are made up of 128 players.
 They enter a series of single elimination knockout matches, until just two remain in the final.
 Alongside this, there’s the doubles and mixed doubles, a wheelchair category and boys’ and girls’ tournaments.

-How To Get Wimbledon Tickets
+How To Get Tickets To Wimbledon 2026

-The usual way to get your hands on Wimbledon tickets is by entering the ballot, a randomised ticket allocation system ran by the All England Lawn Tennis & Croquet Club (aka the Wimbledon host club).
-It’s not possible to request tickets for particular days, courts or seats through the ballot: these are chosen by a randomised process.
-The ballot is usually open for a fortnight in September; you can apply at anytime within this window and it will have no bearing on your application.
+The ballot opens for a fortnight every year in September; you can apply at anytime within this window and it will have no bearing on your application.
 To enter the ballot, you need a myWimbledon account, which can be created here (navigate to ‘Login’ and then click ‘Join’) – if you don’t have one already.
 Then, you just need to fill out the short ballot form here, and your entry is in the raffle.

 If you miss out on ballot tickets, you’re not alone: only one in 10 applications are successful.
 But all hope is not lost: you could brave the queue…